DIPlib/diplib/src/documentation/features.md

 Note that the centroid does not necessarily lie within the object.

-\subsection shape_features_EllipseVariance EllipseVariance
-A measure for deviation from an elliptic shape, computed using `dip::Polygon::EllipseVariance` from the chain code.

-Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
-If multiple connected components have the same label, only the first connected component found for that label will be measured.

 \subsection shape_features_P2A P2A
 Computes \f$p^2/(4 \pi a)\f$, where \f$p\f$ is the perimeter and \f$a\f$ is the area, for 2D objects; and \f$\sqrt{a^3}/(6v\sqrt{\pi})\f$, where \f$a\f$ is the surface area and
 \f$v\f$ is the volume, for 3D objects.
-This measure is often referred to as roundness.
-See "Perimeter", "SurfaceArea" and "Size".
+See \ref size_features_Perimeter,
+\ref size_features_SurfaceArea and \ref size_features_Size.
+For solid objects, this measure is the reciprocal of \ref shape_features_Roundness.

+\subsection shape_features_Roundness Roundness
+Computes \f$(4 \pi a)/p^2\f$, where \f$a\f$ is the solid area and \f$p\f$ is the perimeter, using the features \ref size_features_SolidArea and \ref size_features_Perimeter.
+This measure is in the range (0,1], with 1 for a perfect circle.
+For solid objects, it is the reciprocal of \ref shape_features_P2A, but for objects with holes, this measure takes only the outer boundary into account.

+\subsection shape_features_Circularity Circularity
+Circularity is a measure of similarity to a circle, and is given by coefficient of variation of the radii of the object.
+It is computed by the ratio `RadiusStD/RadiusMean` of the \ref shape_features_Radius feature, and is 0 for a perfect circle.
+See `dip::Polygon::RadiusStatistics::Circularity`.

 \subsection shape_features_PodczeckShapes PodczeckShapes
-Computes the 5 Podczeck shape descriptors using the results of features "Size", "Feret" and "Perimeter".
+Computes the 5 Podczeck shape descriptors using the results of features \ref size_features_Size,
+\ref size_features_Feret and \ref size_features_Perimeter.
 The shape descriptors are:
  - "Square": similarity to a square: \f$a/(w h)\f$.
  - "Circle": similarity to a circle: \f$4 a/(\pi h^2)\f$.
  - "Triangle": similarity to a triangle: \f$2 a/(w h)\f$.